fadeke000/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Fadeke Adeola is a Ph.D candidate of Integrative Bilolgy at the University of New Orleana.
+Her research interests include biostatistics, and evolutionary mechanisms and.
+She is a part of the Lailvaux Lab Group, which currently works with Acheta domesticus (the european hoiuse cricket) and Anolis carolinensis (the green Anole).
+She uses various methods of instrumentation to test muscular contractions and the octopamine neurotransmitter pathway within Acheta domesticus crickets.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.